 Our personal alarm system has been designed for older people, especially those who do live by themselves.
 The concern for those who live alone is how they can call for help if they suffer a fall at home.
 Who will help them?
 It may be days before a family member of friend comes to visit them.

 With a personal alarm, you will wear a pendant around your wrist or neck.
 In a situation such as this, all you need to do is press the red button on your pendant.
-This sends an alert through to our 24/7 Care Team who will respond immediately.
+This sends an alert through to our 24/7 Response Team who will respond immediately.
 They will speak with you over the alarm unit’s loudspeaker, before arranging help to come to you in the form of emergency contacts, friends, family or neighbours, and the emergency services.

 A personal alarm can make all the difference should you feel unwell of suffer a fall at home.
 For more information please call our team on 0800 999 0400, or send your questions to firstname.lastname@example.org.